Get

 Cons

-• Not for cats with egg allergies
+• Not a limited-ingredient formula for severe allergies

 3. JustFoodForDogs Fish & Chicken Recipe Frozen Human-Grade Fresh Cat Food